Non-Markovian dynamics in nonstationary Gaussian baths: a hierarchy of pure states approach: Derivation of stochastic Schrödinger equation

 HOPS expresses the action of the functional derivative on $|\psi(\bm{z}^*, t)\rangle$ through a hierarchy of auxiliary states, thereby eliminating it from the equations.
 Substituting the BCF decomposition \eqref{eq: BCF ansatz} into the definition \eqref{eq: functional derivative original} yields

 Each $\mathcal{D}_j(t)$ depends on $t$ only through the stationary kernel $\alpha_j(t-s)$.
 Consequently, their time derivatives satisfy:

 Note that the derivative of the full operator $\mathcal{D}(t)$ cannot be expressed solely in terms of $\mathcal{D}(t)$.
-Thus, constructing the hierarchy from $\mathcal{D}(t)$ does not yield a closed set of equations, and instead we use the components $\mathcal{D}_j(t)$.
+Thus, constructing the hierarchy from $\mathcal{D}(t)$ does not yield a closed set of equations, thus, we use instead the components $\mathcal{D}_j(t)$.

 The auxiliary states are indexed by the number of times each derivative $\mathcal{D}_j(t)$ is applied, denoted by $\mathbf{n}=(n_1, \ldots, n_N)$.
 We interpret $\mathbf{n}$ as occupation numbers in a pseudo-Fock space \cite{Gao2022}, and define an extended state vector in the tensor product of the system's Hilbert space and the pseudo-Fock space: